 Draft2Digital's system is top notch for building e-books and if you put a little work into it they will come out looking stunning.
 It might take a little bit of trial and error, but doing this method means you only have to format your word document ONE WAY.

 If, on the other hand, you try to do each store individually you'll need to make tons of changes/fixes/corrections to get it to work in each place, but if you load to ePub or MOBI on the other stores that was already packaged, then it's going to be beautiful each and every time!

 This is how I've been distributing books, and it means my books are available virtually everywhere.

 With this method, I can reach like twelve to twenty stores by only using a few distributors.
-I also just put my first in series through Kobo and the rest through Pronoun to make things easier for me.

 I buy my own ISBNs from Bowker directly and put them in the requisite fields all of the stores.
 This will (hypothetically) help for tracking/maintaining sales and ranks across all of the stores, but for me it just means I know the books are interlinked and I can use my own publishing imprint everywhere!